Implementing Asymmetric Dark Matter and Dark Electroweak Baryogenesis in a Mirror Two-Higgs-Doublet Model: Dark Radiation and the Neutron Portal

 At around $1$ GeV, just before the dark QHPT commences, we can calculate $B'$ and $B$ in terms of the seven conserved charges.
 Starting with the initial conditions $\mathcal{L}_1 = X$ and $\mathcal{L}_2$, we determine each new conserved charge in terms of $X$ and $Y$; continuing all the way to $1$ GeV, we obtain

-Consider a case where no dark lepton asymmetry is generate during dark EWBG and thus $Y = 0$; this could easily arise if the Yukawa coupling of the dark top quark follows the SM pattern and is much higher than the rest of the dark Yukawa couplings.
+Consider a case where no dark lepton asymmetry is generate during dark EWBG and thus $Y = 0$; this could easily arise if the Yukawa couplings of the dark leptons are all smaller than $\mathcal{O}(1)$, as they are in the SM.
 Then, the final ratio of baryon numbers is given by

 So, the neutron portal scenario we consider can naturally generate similar asymmetries in visible and dark baryon number.
 We also check when the constraint $B'/B < 5$ applies in terms of the relative sizes of the initial dark baryon and lepton asymmetries, finding that is it satisfied for $Y/X \lesssim 11.4$.
 Thus, we can remain fairly agnostic about the specifics of the asymmetry generation through dark EWBG, as a reasonable and related baryon ratio can be obtained for an initial lepton asymmetry up to an order of magnitude larger than the initial baryon asymmetry.